Learn about the Communication Sciences and Disorders M.S. Program

 Students are also required to have completed course work in typical human development, social/behavioral sciences, and both biological and physical sciences in preparation for fulfillment of ASHA requirements.

-Acceptance to the program is based on grade-point average, GRE scores, written statement, and letters of recommendation.
-A minimum GPA of 3.0 and combined GRE scores of 280 are required for admission.
-Generally, admitted students have grade-point averages above 3.5 and GRE scores at or above the 50th percentile.
+Acceptance to the program is based on grade-point average, written statement, and letters of recommendation.
+A minimum GPA of 3.0 and is required for admission.
+Generally, admitted students have grade-point averages above 3.5.
+GRE scores are not required.

 In no more than two pages, respond to the following prompts: